petboa/AirBnB_clone/web_static/README.md

-# 0x01.
-AirBnB clone - Web static
+# Solution to tasks on AirBnB CLone Webstatic